 If you lodge tax returns late, you will be at an increased risk of being audited or reviewed by the ATO.
-However, if you have hired a credible tax agent to lodge your tax returns, the agent will be able to satisfy the ATO fairly well if the department raises any questions.
+However, if you have hired a credible tax agent to lodge your tax returns, the agent will be able to satisfy the ATO. questions.

 What to do If you haven’t lodged for tax returns on time?

 The ATO will most definitely contact you if there are one or more outstanding tax returns in your name.
 To avoid the department from catching up on you, we suggest that you take pre-emptive actions and lodge your tax returns as soon as possible.
 You can contact us to make this entire process as quick and hassle-free as possible.
 If we see a possibility where the penalty can be remitted, we will make a case to the ATO on your behalf.

 What is the Right Way to Lodge Late Tax Returns?

 Lodging late tax returns is not as complicated or confusing as it is commonly perceived.
 Here are the top tips from our experience that will help you lodge multiple tax returns.

 Step 1- Identify the number of years tax returns is overdue

 First and foremost, you need to determine how many years you haven’t lodged your tax returns.
 This could be a complicated process, but if you consult us, we can help you out.
 We are registered tax agents, that’s why we can access your tax records, which you might not be able to do.
 Within minutes, we can check your lodgment status and inform you about your outstanding returns since 2001.